jamessanford/assetto-corsa-deltabar/README.txt

 DeltaBar v1.20 - iRacing-style delta bar with variable color

+  Plugin for Assetto Corsa racing simulator.
-Uses the sim_info.py module from Rombik
+  Uses the sim_info.py module from Rombik.

 Supported modes, click on the plugin repeatedly to toggle: